WordPress/plugin-check/README.md

 npm run wp-env stop
 ```

-For further information on contributing, please see the [CONTRIBUTING.md guide here](/CONTRIBUTING.md).
+For further information on contributing, please see the [contributing guide](/CONTRIBUTING.md).

 ## License

 The WordPress plugin checker is free software, and is released under the terms of the GNU General Public License version 2 or (at your option) any later version.
-See [LICENSE](https://github.com/10up/plugin-check/blob/trunk/LICENSE) for complete license.
+See [LICENSE](/LICENSE) for complete license.